10 Top Google Fonts For Blogging 2023– Where & How To Use These Google Fonts?

 • The font you use has an impact on your reader’s ability to read your site.

-Who is the target audience for your blog?
-For a variety of reasons, font size on a blog is important.
 Larger fonts and basic typefaces assist a blog with older users because they make it easier for them to read your text.

 • It shows a sense of professionalism.

-Your blog’s proper use of font indicates your professionalism.
 The appropriate text size and font might mean the difference between earning your clients’ trust and pushing them away to blogs with more readable information.
-When was the last time you abandoned a website just because it was unattractive?
-There’s a good chance it’ll be a lot.

 • It makes you more recognizable.